Gardusio/Ecommerce-Api/README.md

-Basic Ecommerce Api written in C# using .NET Core and Entity Framework Core
+Basic Ecommerce Api written in C# using .NET Core and EFCore